GEWIS/plankAPI/README.md

 The image will execute `yarn start` using a cron schedule, which will run the application every hour.

+To email the application, make sure to first read the Email Setup section below.
+If you have set up the email account correctly, it should work out of the box.

+For the application to accept an email, it must have a `X-Planka-Board-ID` and optionally a `X-Planka-List-ID` header.
+The `X-Planka-Board-ID` header should contain the ID of the board to create the card on, while the `X-Planka-List-ID` header (if present) should contain the ID of the list to create the card in.
+If the `X-Planka-List-ID` header is not present, the application will create the card in a list with the name `Mail`.
+If this also does not exist, it will add it to the first list in the board.

+Adding custom headers to an email is not something that most email clients support.
+Thunderbird has an add-on called [Header Tools Lite](https://addons.thunderbird.net/en-US/thunderbird/addon/header-tools-lite/) which we recommend.

+> [!NOTE]
+> The Planka account used by the application must have write access to the planka board to create cards.

 ## Email Setup

 To use this application, you will need to set up an email account with a provider that supports IMAP (such as Gmail, Outlook, or Yahoo).